-Department of The MCA also recommends considering Areas of Special Scientific Interest (ASSIs), Ramsar Sites and Marine Conservation Zones (MCZs).
-Regarding Habitat Regulations Assessment, MPAs which have marine mammals as a site selection feature should use the following ranges for screening - All SACs within 100km of the project should be screened for Grey seals (Halichoerus grypus) - All SACs within 50km should be screened for Harbour seals (Phoca vitulina) - All SACs within 100km should be screened for Harbour porpoise (Phocoena phocoena) Therefore, the Maidens SAC should be considered for Grey seals and the North Channel SAC should be considered for Harbour Porpoise.
-6(3) assessment.
-These sites are referenced in the SEA ER.
-The Zone of Influence in the NIS has considered the potential sources, pathways and receptors of impacts associated with the Strategy.
+Consultee Summary of Submission Summary of Response national laws which transpose it, may be considered in Appropriate Assessment under habitats and species which support the integrity of European sites.
+However, the designations themselves are not relevant to Appropriate Assessment.
+Department of Regarding Habitat Regulations Assessment, MPAs which have marine mammals as a site selection feature should use the following ranges for screening - All SACs within 100km of the project should be screened for Grey seals ( Halichoerus grypus ) - All SACs within 50km should be screened for Harbour seals ( Phoca vitulina ) - All SACs within 100km should be screened for Harbour porpoise ( Phocoena phocoena ) Therefore, the Maidens SAC should be considered for Grey seals and the North Channel SAC should be considered for Harbour Porpoise.
+The MPT concur with the The Zone of Influence in the NIS has considered the potential sources, pathways and receptors of impacts associated with the Strategy.
 Highly mobile Annex II species (Qualifying Interest species) can range over vast areas.
 These include: • seals (>50km), • cetaceans (>1000km), • breeding seabirds (>1000km) • migratory fish (>1000km).
 European sites outside the Zone of Influence will not be subjected to the direct effects of NR2040 or any plan/project stemming from it, however, the potential for ex-situ effects will be considered on a project-by-project basis.
-Department of Agriculture, Environment and Rural Affairs (DAERA) Marine Plan Team (MPT) The MPT concur with the findings of the NIS.
-Noted.
+Agriculture, Environment and Rural Affairs (DAERA) Marine Plan Team (MPT) findings of the NIS.
 Department of Transport, Tourism and Sport's (DTTAS) Strategic Research and Analysis Division (SRAD) The NIS could include how the intervention hierarches (maintain, improve, optimise and new) would be approached under each heading, such as optimising existing national roads by including bus lanes by reallocating land space, or where new infrastructure is required, how it will ensure these align with the other investment priorities such as by ensuring greater decarbonisation.
 In the NIS, TII could also identify the impact of this hierarchy to the environment (e.g. does maintaining have less impact than new infrastructure).
 The Strategy is high-level, and the NIS cannot make assumptions about how the intervention hierarchy will be approached under each heading, such as optimising existing national roads by including bus lanes by reallocating land space, or where new infrastructure is required, how it will ensure these align with the other investment priorities such as by ensuring greater decarbonisation.
 The purpose of the NIS is to identify potential adverse effects, and to prescribe mitigation measures to avoid or reduce those adverse effects.
-The question of whether maintenance or building new infrastructure will have a greater impact cannot be answered at the strategic level.
+The question of whether maintenance or building new infrastructure will have a